digital-code-12/The-Last-of-Us-Part-II-fanmade-arcade-survival-game/README.md

 ## Game requirements for v1.4.0 and later:

-The game is now an exe file, so just extract the ZIP archive and you're all set!
+The game is an exe file, so just extract the ZIP archive and you're all set!